Getting a Mortgage After an IVA

 Rebuild your credit record

-After six years your credit record’s going to look pretty empty but there’s a number of things you can, and should, do to rebuild your score:
+After six years, your credit record’s going to look pretty empty, but there’s several things you can and should, do to rebuild your score:

-- First things first – check your credit score to make sure the IVA has been removed.
-Then make sure to keep checking on a regular basis.
-Websites such as Clearscore and Experian offer this service usually on a fee-free basis
+- First, check your credit score to ensure the IVA has been removed.
+Then, make sure to keep checking regularly.
+Websites such as Clearscore and Experian offer this service, usually on a fee-free basis

 - Make sure you’re registered on the electoral roll at your current address